ENGN2912B-2018/EE-A/README.md

 **Date(s) of Submission:** 12/16/18 (Code repository), 12/18/18 (Completed README.md)

 ## Introduction
-This software provides two tools which may be used in a complementary fashion.
-First, we provide a software package targeted at a raspberry pi connected to an ADXL345 accelerometer.
+At a high level, this software package provides two complementary tools.
+First, we provide a software package targeted to run on a Raspberry Pi connected to an ADXL345 accelerometer.
 This will allow the user to input a number of samples to be collected from the accelerometer.
-The accelerometer runs at 3200 Hz, and each sample is collected in an internal 32 level FIFO, before being read by the raspberry pi over SPI.
-This software runs the samples through a Kalman filter and numerical integration to filter out error and get velocity and position from acceleration data.
-Then our software outputs the raw data collected from the accelerometer and the Kalman filtered data in two separate .csv files.
-The files can then be loaded into the GUI and analyzed.
+The accelerometer runs at 3200 Hz and each sample is collected in an internal 32 level FIFO before being read by the Raspberry Pi over SPI.
+This software runs the samples through a Kalman filter and then performs numerical integration to mitigate error and derive velocity and position from acceleration data.
+Our software then outputs the raw data collected from the accelerometer and the Kalman filtered data into two separate .csv files.
+The files can then be loaded into the GUI and visualized for easy analysis.

 ## Project Overview
 #### Motivation